-- C.9.1 Responsibilities of the Chief Constable - i) To ensure that inventories are maintained in a format approved by the TreasurerHead of Finance and the FforceChief Constable's CFO that record an adequate description of items with a value in excess of the amount shown in Section G. Other items of equipment should also be recorded if they are deemed to be both desirable and portable (e.g. laptops). - C.9.2 Responsibilities of the PFCC i) To ensure that inventories are maintained in a format approved by the TreasurerHead of Finance that record an adequate description of items with a value in excess of the amount shown in Section G. Other items of equipment should also be recorded if they are deemed to be both desirable and portable (e.g. laptops).
+To ensure that inventories are maintained in a format approved by the CFOs that records an adequate description of items with a value in excess of the amount shown in Section G. Other items of equipment should also be recorded if they are deemed to be both desirable and portable (e.g. laptops).

+C.8.3 Responsibilities of the PFCC:

+i) To ensure that inventories are maintained in a format approved by the PFCC's Chief Finance Officer that record an adequate description of items with a value in excess of the amount shown in Section G. Other items of equipment should also be recorded if they are deemed to be both desirable and portable (e.g. laptops).

-C.10 STOCKS AND STORES
+C) STOCKS AND STORES